Zaba-Labs-mramosMS/TechWorkshop-L300-GitHub-Copilot-and-platform/docs/06_ai_governance_and_model_observability/06_ai_governance_and_model_observability.md

 - Model safety monitoring
 - Operational observability

-Azure AI Foundry emits **first-class diagnostic logs** for request behavior, safety events, latency, and auditing.
+Microsoft Foundry emits **first-class diagnostic logs** for request behavior, safety events, latency, and auditing.

 This exercise enables Responsible AI controls through a combination of infrastructure configuration and application-level safety enforcement.
 You will use GitHub Copilot to configure identity-only access and diagnostic logging via Bicep templates, add content safety filtering at the application layer, and deploy an observability workbook to visualize operational data.